zopefoundation/zc.ngi/src/zc/ngi/README.txt

     >>> import zc.ngi.testing

-The testing module provides IConnection, IConnector, and IListener implentations.
+The testing module provides IConnection, IConnector, and IListener implementations.
 We'll use this below to illustrate how application code is written.

 Implementing Network Clients